AndLOLGG/CalcuTask/TECHSTACK.md

 - **IntelliJ IDEA 2024.3.5 Ultimate Edition** Licensed to IntelliJ IDEA (EAP)

   VM: OpenJDK 64-Bit Server VM by JetBrains s.r.o

-  Development environment (IDE) used across the project

-The development environment used for coding, debugging, and managing the project lifecycle.
+  The Development environment (IDE) used across the project for coding, debugging, and managing the project lifecycle.

 ### 📊 Code Quality & Modeling
 - **Qodana 2024.1** – Static code analysis tool from JetBrains